Paperspace/paperspace-node/README.md

 ### CLI

-Assuming you've installed the `paperspace-sdk` package, you can call the Paperspace CLI with:
+Assuming you've installed the `paperspace-sdk` package, you can invoke the Paperspace CLI with:

     $ paperspace --help

-For authenticated requests, the Paperspace CLI will look in three places:
+For authenticated requests, the Paperspace CLI will look in two places:

-- CLI arguments: `--authEmail` and `--authPassword` (or `--token` if you have an access token)
+- CLI argument: `--apiKey`
-- Environment variables: `PAPERSPACE_AUTH_EMAIL` and `PAPERSPACE_AUTH_PASSWORD` (or `PAPERSPACE_TOKEN`)
+- Environment variable: `PAPERSPACE_API_KEY`

-We plan to provide a more robust auth system soon.

 #### Calling the API with the CLI